Labfox/Cours/docs/english/unit2/main.md

 In order to become president of the USA, you must have been born in the USA.
 Moreover, you must be thirty five years old or older.

 Finally, you need

+In this song Pink is blaming the president for not helping people in need / for not providing the Homeless with a bed.

+She criticizes George W. Bush, because he didn't help American people during the Irak War.

+She denounces the fact he didn't help enough teenagers who suffered from addictions.

+He didn't solve poverty.

+Title: IDK

+I suppose, the man is dreaming of becoming a rockstar or a movie star.

+He also seems to be dreaming of becoming a successful athlete or even the president of the USA.

+In a word, he is dreaming of becoming someone rich and famous / successful.